paulo-techie/restaurant/README.md

 # Restaurant

-> A simple javascript page to unpack webpack ...
+> A simple Javascript page to unleash DOM and unpack webpack ...

 ![screenshot](./app_screenshot.png)